evennia/evennia/docs/1.0-dev/_sources/Setup/Installation-Troubleshooting.md.txt

 The evennia code itself is found inside `evennia/evennia/` (so two levels down).
 Your settings file is `mygame/server/conf/settings.py` and the _parent_ setting file is `evennia/evennia/settings_default.py`.

+## Virtualenv setup fails

+When doing the `python3.10 -m venv evenv` step, some users report getting an error; something like:

+    Error: Command '['evenv', '-Im', 'ensurepip', '--upgrade', '--default-pip']' returned non-zero exit status 1

+You can solve this by installing the `python3.10-venv` package or equivalent for your OS.
+Alternatively you can bootstrap it in this way:

+    python3.10 -m --without-pip evenv

+This should set up the virtualenv without `pip`.
+Activate the new virtualenv and then install pip from within it:

+    python -m ensurepip --upgrade

+If that fails, a worse alternative to try is

+    curl https://bootstrap.pypa.io/get-pip.py | python3.10    (linux/unix/WSL only)

+Either way, you should now be able to continue with the installation.

 ## Localhost not found

 If `localhost` doesn't work when trying to connect to your local game, try `127.0.0.1`, which is the same thing.